quevivasbien/AIIncentives.jl/readme.md

 ```julia
 solve_iters(problem)
 ```
-where `problem` is a `Problem`, which will return a `SolverResult` object (basically just a container for the equilibrium values of safety, performance, and payoffs).
+where `problem` is a `Problem`, which will return a `SolverResult` object (basically just a container for the equilibrium values of safety, performance, and payoffs; the `SolverResult` also has a `success` field which indicates exactly what it says -- true iff the solver was successful).

 You can also supply a `SolverOptions` object as a second argument, to modify some details of how the solver works.
 For example:
 ```julia